facebookarchive/react-360/docs/surfaces.md

 );
 ```

 In this setup, how do you share data between the different React components?
 They run in a shared JavaScript environment, so any global store (such as Redux) is shared between all components.
 You can use this technique to synchronize data between different 2D and 3D aspects of your app.
-A version of this is demonstrated in the [multi-surface example](/react-360/docs/example-multisurface.html).
+A version of this is demonstrated in the <a href={useBaseUrl("/docs/example-multisurface")}>multi-surface example</a>.

 ## Detaching a surface